 The question on everyone’s mind is, of course, how will this impact Trump or the presidency.
 Perhaps unsurprisingly, the answer is: very little.
 The conspiracy against the U.S. charge covers financial crimes that took place well before Manafort had any dealings with the Trump campaign, the witness tampering charge is Manafort’s alone, and relates to his attempts to mitigate trial damage whilst actively under investigation.
 Neither have anything to do with Donald Trump.

 But that doesn’t mean there isn’t danger ahead.

 The key here is that Manafort has agreed to “full cooperation,” which is a legal sword of Damocles with which to coerce.
 Despite the salivating by the president’s opponents, Trump’s inner-circle is already downplaying the result.
 Rudy Giuliani released a statement almost immediately, saying:

 “Once again an investigation has concluded with a plea having nothing to do with President Trump or the Trump campaign … The reason: the president did nothing wrong.”

 Quite what information the Mueller investigation will glean from Manafort now that he has decided to cooperate is something both the prosecution and defense teams are keeping close to their chests.
 Yet one thing remains perfectly clear: This will NOT be resolved prior to the midterm elections in November.

 Lawfare is being played out in the courts with the aim of creating suspicion, paranoia, and pressure.
-When there are more questions than answers, the only winner is the one asking the questions.We value your comments!
-Please weigh in on our comment section below.
+When there are more questions than answers, the only winner is the one asking the questions.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com